Who won Resendiz vs Munguia?

 Activity check

-Resendiz's last 3 fights have come over a period of 3 years, 4 months and 14 days, which means he has been fighting approximately every 1 year, 1 month and 14 days.
-In those fights, he fought a total of 30 rounds, meaning that they have lasted 10 rounds on average.
+Resendiz's last 3 fights had come over a period of 3 years, 1 month and 28 days, which means he had been fighting approximately every 1 year and 20 days.
+In those fights, he fought a total of 30 rounds, meaning that they had lasted 10 rounds on average.

-Munguia's last 5 fights have come over a period of 2 years, 5 months and 21 days, meaning he has been fighting on average every 5 months and 29 days.
-In those fights, he fought a total of 49 rounds, meaning that they have lasted 9.8 rounds on average.
+Munguia's last 5 fights had come over a period of 2 years, 3 months and 5 days, meaning he had been fighting on average every 5 months and 14 days.
+In those fights, he fought a total of 49 rounds, meaning that they had lasted 9.8 rounds on average.

-What are the odds on Resendiz vs Munguia?
+What were the odds on Resendiz vs Munguia?

 Give us your thoughts on Resendiz vs Munguia